Career & Technical Education

 Dragon's Lair Cafe

-The Dragon's Lair Cafe is a “dine in” small restaurant and student enterprise.
-Students learn to prepare and plan menu options served in the Cafe’.
-They develop their customers' service skills, calculate transactions while learning the operation of a small restaurant.
-Students also engage in small event planning coordination and service.
+Dragon’s Lair Cafe is a small, dine in restaurant and student enterprise.
+Students learn to prepare and plan menu options.
+They develop customer service skills and calculate transactions while learning the operation of a small restaurant.
+Students also learn how to plan and coordinate special events.